-Oneonta City Schools has seen many improvement over the last several years.
+Oneonta City Schools has seen many improvement over the last three years.
 In August, 2012, the school system hired a curriculum coordinator to meet the system's needs in the area of curriculum, instruction, technology integration, and professional devlopment.
 In order to provide support for our teachers during the changes in the state standards, the system has provided a consultant and embedded professional development for the subject areas involved in the changes.
 Last school year, the system worked with math teachers to prepare them for the new standards and are currently working with them to align the curriculum and build curriculum guides.
 In August 2014, the system dissolved the curriculum coordinator position and added a Curriculum and Technology Integration Specialist for Grades 6-12.
 The former curriculum coordinator became the assistant principal at OES and the technology coordinator.
-In September 2016, the Technology Integration Specialist took on the technology coordinator duties.

 In the area of technology, our computer labs are annually updated on a rotating schedule.
 In the past, Moodle was incorporated in our career technical department.
 During the 2014-15 school year, Canvas was purchased for all students in grades 6-12 in order to provide students with experience using a learning management system.
 SmartBoards have been placed in all K-5 and many 6-12 classrooms and are utilized daily.
-In anticipation of implementing a 1:1 intiative in our system, the infrastructure in our school is constantly being updated to provide wireless connectivity throughout the building.
+In anticipation of implementing a 1:1 initiative in our system, the infrastructure in our school is constantly being updated to provide wireless connectivity throughout the building.
 The system has a technology coordinator, contracted technician, and two technology assistants that helps to build and maintain this infrastructure.
 The implementation of technology in the classroom has been greatly supported for the past several years by the school system foundation, OFFER, through grants for teachers and system-wide technology-specific needs.
-In August 2014, the system piloted a 1:1 Chromebook initiative with our 7th grade students, expanding to grades 6 & 8 in 15-16 and 9 in 16-17.
-Additionally, we placed 16 Chromebook Mobile labs in classrooms for student use this year.
+In August 2014, the system piloted a 1:1 Chromebook initiative with our 7th grade students.